spectrochempy/spectrochempy/docs/devguide/contributing_codebase.rst

 from the root of the spectrochempy repository.
 Now all of the styling checks will be run each time you commit changes without your needing to run each one manually.
-In addition, using ``pre-commit`` will also allow you to more easily remain up-to-date with our code checks as they change.
+In addition, using ``pre-commit`` will also allow you to more easily remain up to date with our code checks as they change.

 Note that if needed, you can skip these checks with ``git commit --no-verify``.